zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

     Configure with a list of comma-separated NameNode IDs.
 This will be used by DataNodes to determine all the NameNodes in the cluster.
-For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1" and "nn2" as the individual IDs of the NameNodes, you would configure this as
+For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1", "nn2" and "nn3" as the individual IDs of the NameNodes, you would configure this as
     such:

         <property>
           <name>dfs.ha.namenodes.mycluster</name>
-          <value>nn1,nn2</value>
+          <value>nn1,nn2, nn3</value>
         </property>

-    **Note:** Currently, only a maximum of two NameNodes may be configured per nameservice.
+    **Note:** The minimum number of NameNodes for HA is two, but you can configure more.
+Its suggested to not exceed 5 - with a recommended 3 NameNodes - due to communication overheads.

 *   **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen on